NikoHienonen/Iguana-Weather-App/README.md

 To run this project, open it in xCode, and then run the simulator.

 ## Status
-version: 1.1.0
+version: 1.2.1
-The app is in development still, this is not the final version!
+The app is fully completed.
+Test it out and tell me how you feel about it!